 Dividing your COGS by your food sales gives you your overall food cost.
 For example, if your COGS equal $6,000 and your total sales value of your food (that is the total value of the menu prices) equal $18,000, then you get:

 That brings your food cost percentage to 330%.
 Generally speaking, the ideal food cost percentage for a quick service restaurant is 25%, whereas the ideal food cost percentage for a gourmet restaurant is 35%.
 Knowing your overall food cost makes it easier to choose effective food pricing strategies.
-You can also use the formula to calculate the food cost for a recipe.
+You can also use the formula to calculate restaurant food cost for recipes.

 When you break down your recipe into individual ingredients, you can decide whether you’re charging an appropriate food markup for the item.
 Keep in mind that lowering the cost of an expensive ingredient can increase your profits.
 Knowing how to increase menu prices will also boost your profits.